imoutsatsos/uno-choice-plugin/README.md

 ![](https://wiki.jenkins.io/download/attachments/74875908/Untitled_Clipping_050415_022629_PM.jpg?version=1&modificationDate=1430763997000&api=v2)

 ## Security
-Active Choice versions V v2.0 may not be safe to use.
+Active Choice versions before v2.0 may not be safe to use.
 Please review the following warnings before using an older version:

 -   [Arbitrary code execution